 H15.
-If your institution has recently implemented any major financial aid policy, program, or initiative to make your institution more affordable to incoming students such as replacing loans with grants, or waiving costs to families below a certain income level please provide details below: N/A
+If your institution has recently implemented any major financial aid policy, program, or initiative to make your institution more affordable to incoming students such as replacing loans with grants, or waiving costs to families below a certain income level please provide details below: Florida Polytechnic University is proud to announce our students are now able to apply for Federal Student Aid programs to use at our institution to assist with funding their education.
+Individuals that have served with the U.S. Armed Forces, and are eligible for Veteran Education Benefits, will be able to start using those educational funds starting in Fall 2018.